DAD OIS Smog Test System

-Due to begin mid 2014; Model year 2000 and newer vehicles will no longer require the tailpipe portion of the smog inspection.
+2000 model year and newer vehicles no longer require the tailpipe portion of the smog inspection.

 Late model vehicles will be administered the new On-Board Diagnostic (OBD) Inspection System (OIS) instead of having their exhaust emission analyzed while being driven on a dynamometer.
 The existing visual and functional test portions of the smog inspection will still apply.

 The OIS will be administered using a Data Acquisition Device (DAD).
 The DAD will be a stand-alone test module (connected to PC) which will determine whether a vehicle passes or fails the smog check based on the data it retrieves from the vehicle's emission control computer.
 The DAD will be connected to a vehicle via OBD II Data Link Connector (DLC) found on all 1996 and newer OBD II complainant vehicles.